Cathode Ray Oscilloscope (CRO)

 What is a CRO?

 Cathode Ray Oscilloscope (CRO) is basically a graph displaying device.
 It draws a graph of an electric signal.
 It is an electronic test instrument, which is used to obtain waveforms when the differential input signals are given.
 The vertical axis (Y) represents Voltage and the horizontal axis (X) represents time.
 The intensity or brightness of the display is sometimes called Z-axis.
 The oscilloscope shows the variations in the electrical signals over time, thus the voltage and time describe a shape and it is continuously graphed beside a scale.
-Form the screen of the oscilloscope, we can easily see some properties like amplitude, frequency, time interval and etc. The Oscilloscope is used for finding the frequency and time period of any wave.
+From the screen of the oscilloscope, we can easily see some properties like amplitude, frequency, time interval and etc. The Oscilloscope is used for finding the frequency and time period of any wave.
 We can also check the electronic components very easily.

 Block Diagram of CRO

 For the completion of this task, we need many electrical signals.
 These electrical signals have many levels of voltages.
 The oscilloscope needs high voltage and low voltage for the complete display of the signal on the screen.
 The low voltage which is directly supplied to the mains supply is used for the heater of the electron gun to generate the electron beam.
-The high voltage is required for the cathode ray tube to enhancing the speed of the beam and avoids the secondary emission.
+A high voltage is required for the cathode ray tube to enhance the speed of the beam and avoid secondary emission.
 The normal voltage supply is used for other controlling units of the CRO.
 The horizontal deflection plates and vertical deflection plates are placed between the electron gun and the screen, which are used to control the position of the electron beam as per the requirement of the electrical signal.
 The trigger circuit is used for synchronizing both axis i.e. X and Y-axis.
 So the electron beam strike on the desired position of the screen.

 The major blocks in general-purpose CRO are

 1. Cathode Ray Tube (CRT)